Skip to content

 Branch

-(defloop ui-loop) ;; Insert UI code here
+@wire(ui-loop {Pass} Looped: true) ;; Insert UI code here

-(defloop logic-loop) ;; Insert logic code here
+@wire(logic-loop {Pass} Looped: true) ;; Insert logic code here

-The Setup Zone
+The Initialization Zone

 Most games will require code to ready the program, such as by loading resources and setting up variables to use.